 Some time ago, in order to help feed the hungry locally through the Lancaster Counsel of Churches and globally, through the Brethren Mission and Ministry Board, we initiated the 2¢ a Meal project.
 We ask our people to bring 2¢ for every meal as an offering.
 1/3 is used by the LCCC, 2/3 goes to fight global hunger through our Mission & Ministry Board.

 Dr. Wess Stafford, writing in Too Small to Ignore, says, “Few gifts on earth are as wondrous as the love of a child.
 Advocates for children know deep in their hearts the truth of the saying ‘You never stand so tall as when you stoop to help a child’” (page 5).

-The School District of Lancaster has between 1000-1200 homeless students, and for the past seven years the Lancaster Church of the Brethren has tried to “stand tall” each summer (June, July and August) as we purchase school supplies and uniforms for those homeless children.
+The School District of Lancaster has between 1000-1200 homeless students, and for the past eight years the Lancaster Church of the Brethren has tried to “stand tall” each summer (June, July and August) as we purchase school supplies and uniforms for those homeless children.
 We call it our Be An Angel program.
-We will launch our 8th congregational effort on June 26, 2016.
+We will launch our 9th congregational effort on June 4, 2017.

 Uniforms are important to all children.
 They enable young people to dress essentially alike regardless of their economic status.
 When a child is homeless the funds to make that purchase are simply not available.